NFL players call for virtual offseason, shun in-person work - WTMJ

 This year, their union wants them to boycott any in-person OTAs.

-Members of the Broncos and Seahawks said Tuesday they’ll do just that.
+Members of the Broncos, Seahawks and Super Bowl champion Buccaneers said Tuesday they’ll do just that.

 “We find ourselves still in the midst of a pandemic with no comprehensive plan to keep players as safe as possible, yet teams are pressuring players to attend voluntary workouts,” that begin next week, tweeted DeMaurice Smith, executive director of the NFL Players Association.